 That is what Twin Cities Life Coaching is passionate about.
 It’s time to take care of YOU!

 How do we do this?
 By living by our own core values.
 This line of work is about people.
 Our desire to care for people like you, and help you discover and do the best you is based on the following Core Values:

 Twin Cities Life Coaching Core Values

-So whether you choose to Clear the Clutter, go through Relationship Detox, or have a 90 day Mind, Body, Spirit Transformation, we care about you and value you.
+So whether you choose to Clear the Clutter, join a Back on Track group, or dive into 90-days of Habits for Health and Happiness, we care about you and value you.
 We thought you should know this.

 Twin Cities Life Coach Linda Fliss, M.A.
 (Owner and Life Coach)